MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

 [uuid(ddc4070a-c873-11eb-b8bc-0242ac130003), object, pointer_default(unique)]
 interface ICoreWebView2Profile5: IUnknown {
   /// The `TrackingPreventionLevel` property sets the level of tracking prevention when `IsTrackingPreventionEnabled`
-  /// is enabled and otherwise fails with `E_ABORT`.
-This level would apply to the context of the user profile.
+  /// is enabled and otherwise level will not be updated and remains as `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_OFF`
-  /// That is, other WebViews under the same user profile could be affected.
+  /// This level would apply to the context of the user profile.
+That is, all WebView2s sharing the same user profile will be affected.
   ///
   /// See `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL` for descriptions of levels.
   ///